lecfab/specter/README.md

 --outdir data/preprocessed/
 ```

 After preprocessing the data you will have three pickled files containing training instannces as well as a `metrics.json` showing number of examples in each set.
-Use the following script to start training the model:

-- Run the training script
+### Run the training model
 ```python
 ./scripts/run-exp-simple.sh -c experiment_configs/simple.jsonnet \
 -s model-output/ --num-epochs 2 --batch-size 4 \